ssnepenthe/wp-hashids/README.md

 ## Usage
 Once the plugin is activated, browse to `wp-admin > settings > permalinks` and set a custom structure which contains the tag `%hashid%`.

+If you need to manually interact with the underlying Hashids instance for some reason, it can be accessed by calling `_wph_instance( 'hashids' )`.

 ## Configuration
 Sensible defaults are automatically set for you.